gtuck/web3400/php-code-examples.md

    ```

 ## Working with the PHP Date function
-The `date()` function in PHP is used to format a local date and time, and it is extremely useful for all kinds of date-related operations.
+The `date()` function in PHP is used to format a local date and time, and it is beneficial for all kinds of date-related operations.
 Here are three common examples of working with the `date()` function in PHP:

 **Example 1: Displaying the Current Date**